 In general, the radio access specific procedures should be handled within E-UTRAN.
 This means that all cell level mobility should be handled within E-UTRAN.
-Also the cell structure of the radio network should not necessarily be known outside the E-UTRAN (FFS).

 When there exists a dedicated connection to the UE, the E-UTRAN handles the radio interface mobility of the UE.
 This includes the Handover procedure in the LTE_ACTIVE state.